Sitecore 9.3 installation using Sitecore Install Assistant (SIA)

 5 customer experiences that can be enhanced with Chatbots

 What was the last time you had a chat with a customer service agent where you might be complaining about a product you had received?
 There is a possibility that the agent you were speaking to was not a person but a talking bot.
 Chatbots have begun to revamp the customer service industry.
 As per Gartner predictions, by the year 2020 more than 85% of customer support will be handled by machines.
 Chatbots save money and effort by automating customer support.
 Lately, the evolution of Artificial Intelligence is at its peak, and Chatbots are a part of this huge AI wave.
 Today, messaging apps like Facebook Messenger, WhatsApp, Slack, etc., are used by almost everyone.
 With the widespread of messengers, chatbots which can converse like human beings are becoming increasingly popular.
 Here are some features of bots which make them hard to ignore.
 High response rate: A lot of messages received on a company’s website and social media channels go unanswered.
 But, chatbots ensure 100% response rate.
 Good response rates can help a company win customer trust.
 Better customer service support: Some people would want to ask about the status of their order after their office hours.
 Chatbots are available 24×7 to answer the queries of users.
 This eliminates the waiting time and enhances customer service of a company.
 Understand customer behavior: Chatbots use data and trends and adjust the responses accordingly.
 This can help a company get insights into its consumer behavior.
 The company can provide discounts on the products based on market demand.
 Some chatbots can assist users in finding the right products or services.
 Processing multiple requests: Chatbots can handle multiple queries at a time with precision.
 A live agent can only handle 2-3 communication at a time, while chatbots have the capacity to handle multiple queries or requests.
 With chatbots, volume is never an issue.
 Increased engagement opportunities: When we open a website, we often see a friendly greeting at the bottom corner.
 It is becoming important for every business to have this tool to stay in the competition.
 Chatbots are a cost-effective and easily adaptable tool to engage with the users.
 A highly engaged customer is likely to reach the bottom of sales funnel and chatbot has the potential to engage with the audience proactively.
 Thus, bots have gained prominence in the customer service segment.
 They limit the possibility of human errors and are available to address user issues 24X7.
 This technology might still take time in creating an ultimate seamless experience for customers, but this is the future of customer service.
+Want information about our Customer engagement solutions?
+Click here

 Sitecore Multisite Architecture – Single Installation

 Sitecore provides Multisite Architecture in which single installation of Sitecore can create multiple websites and publish them in the same Sitecore instance.
 This way it becomes accessible to hosts all an organizations website in a Single Sitecore Instance.
 In this blog, I am describing how we can quickly setup multisite in Sitecore with the single Sitecore instance.
 The benefits of using single Sitecore installation with multisite architecture includes: 1.
 Single set of user access credentials for access to all sites: Single Sitecore instance lets you use the same set of Sitecore managed users to access all your sites.
 2. Easier to share content between sites: With single Sitecore instance, all content is directly accessible and addressable through Sitecore.
 It provides ability to share common data like templates, master pages, content items as data sources in renderings across sites.
 If Sitecore instances are separated, then content on the other instance is treated more as content on any external sites, and in that case, we would need to use RSS feeds, Web API or any Data Providers to provide content sharing between websites.
 3. Easier tracking of visitors: All websites exists in a Sitecore instance share a single xDB database, so it becomes easy to capture web analytics information and get consolidated view across the different websites.
 Some key configuration points of multisite setup in Sitecore: Multiple websites are hosted in a single Sitecore installation, each site will be having its on properties and sharing common data like templates, master pages, items etc. The properties of each site are stored in the Sitecore configuration files.
 Each site in the Sitecore multisite structure runs with its own context created inside SiteDefinition.config file placed under “~WebsiteApp_ConfigInclude” folder.
 The context is defined for each site by adding a in the congif file having the site definition.
 Sitecore determines the site context based on the URL, hostname and the physical folder name specified in the site definition.
 For Ex.
-If two different sites are created in the content tree as below: Website 1:hostName=” website1.hostname.com”virtualFolder=”/”physicalFolder=”/”rootPath=”/sitecore/content/Website1″startItem=”/home”database=”web”domain=”extranet” allowDebug=”true” cacheHtml=”true” htmlCacheSize=”50MB” enablePreview=”true” enableWebEdit=”true” enableDebugger=”true” disableClientData=”false”/> Website 2: hostName=” website2.hostname.com” virtualFolder=”/” physicalFolder=”/” rootPath=”/sitecore/content/Website2″ startItem=”/home” database=”web” domain=”extranet” allowDebug=”true” cacheHtml=”true” htmlCacheSize=”50MB” enablePreview=”true” enableWebEdit=”true” enableDebugger=”true” disableClientData=”false”/> Binding with each hostname is then needs to be done in IIS as below: Below host entries are required to be added in the hosts file placed under “C:WindowsSystem32Driversetc” 1.
+If two different sites are created in the content tree as below: Website 1:hostName=” website1.hostname.com”virtualFolder=”/”physicalFolder=”/”rootPath=”/sitecore/content/Website1″startItem=”/home”database=”web”domain=”extranet”allowDebug=”true”cacheHtml=”true” htmlCacheSize=”50MB” enablePreview=”true” enableWebEdit=”true” enableDebugger=”true” disableClientData=”false”/> Website 2: hostName=” website2.hostname.com” virtualFolder=”/” physicalFolder=”/” rootPath=”/sitecore/content/Website2″ startItem=”/home” database=”web” domain=”extranet” allowDebug=”true” cacheHtml=”true” htmlCacheSize=”50MB” enablePreview=”true” enableWebEdit=”true” enableDebugger=”true” disableClientData=”false”/> Binding with each hostname is then needs to be done in IIS as below: Below host entries are required to be added in the hosts file placed under “C:WindowsSystem32Driversetc” 1.
 127.0.0.1 website1.hostname.com 2.
 127.0.0.1 website1.hostname.com Now you can browse the websites using website1.hostname.com & website2.hostname.com.
 You can create more websites in the content tree and can add the site definition and host entries for them in IIS and host the file using the above steps.

 Sitecore Experience Marketing Demystified